iamtorsten/SherlockElf/README.md

   <img src="assets/Font.png" alt="SherlockElf" width="233" height="60"/>
 </p>

-**SherlockElf** is a powerful tool designed for both static and dynamic analysis of Android ELF binaries and dynamic iOS Macho-O binaries (experimental).
+**SherlockElf** is a powerful tool designed for both static and dynamic analysis of Android ELF binaries and dynamic analysis of iOS Macho-O binaries (experimental).
 It helps security researchers, developers, and reverse engineers gain insights into ELF (Executable and Linkable Format) binaries used in Android applications and Mach-O (Mach Object) binaries used in iOS applications.
 <br>
 <p align="center">
   <img src="assets/Emu.gif" alt="Emu"/>